 And, sure, compost can benefit your garden, your lawn, and your soil, but what about the rest of the world?
 Does composting benefit the whole world, or just your world?

-Actually, when you use compost, adding it to your soil, this can help to filter your local water sources.
+Actually, using compost and adding it to your soil can help to filter your local water sources.

 Since compost can hold up to 20 times its own weight in water, adding it to your soil increases water penetration.
 As the water then seeps down through layers of rock it replenishes the local sources in your area (springs, lakes, and ponds).